 Instructions

-- Slightly wet the bottom of another bowl with your hand, place the dough in it and wet the surface of it as well.
-Cover with a clean kitchen towel and let it rest for 40-50 minutes so that it doubles in size.
+Shape the dough into a ball and place it back into the bowl.
+Cover with a clean kitchen towel and let it rest for 40-50 minutes, or until it doubles in size. - Portion the Dough

-- Dust the counter with some flour and transfer the lavash dough on it.
-Deflate the dough, give it a log shape and cut it into 10 pieces.
-Cover these with a dump kitchen towel to prevent them from drying when you are rolling out one of the patties.
-Let them rest for 15 minutes before you start rolling them out.
+Lightly dust your work surface with flour and transfer the risen dough onto it.
+Gently press the dough to release any air bubbles.
+Shape it into a log and cut it into 10 equal pieces.
+Cover the dough pieces with a kitchen towel to prevent them from drying out.
+Let them rest for 15 minutes before rolling them out. - Roll Out the Dough

 Notes